-If you’re tossing and turning, unable to fall asleep at night, and then hitting the snooze button again and again the next morning you’re not alone.
-Insomnia and difficulty sleeping is a common problem that most people experience at one (or more) time in their life.
-According to the American Academy of Sleep Medicine 30-35 percent of adults in the U.S. are afflicted with insomnia.
+If you’re tossing and turning, unable to fall asleep at night, and then hitting the snooze button again and again the following day, you’re not alone.
+Insomnia and difficulty sleeping are common problems that most people experience at one (or more) time in their lives.
+According to the American Academy of Sleep Medicine, 30-35 percent of adults in the U.S. are afflicted with insomnia.

 In severe cases of insomnia, patients are often recommended to sleep specialists, who will perform tests that will help you better understand the nature of your sleep patterns and your individual sleep needs.
 Before seeking professional help, it’s beneficial to learn more about insomnia, so you can try to cure the problem naturally.

 Insomnia is an affliction that can take us by surprise.
 After many years of successful sleeping habits, we can suddenly find ourselves lying awake at night, unable to sleep, watching the minutes tick by.
 For some, the sleeping issues might disappear after a few days, but insomnia is persistent and unrelenting for most.
 It keeps you from falling asleep, staying asleep, and if you do finally manage to fall asleep, insomnia will make it that much more difficult for you to wake up in the morning.

 Insomnia is a disorder that causes you to have a poor quality of sleep, regardless of how early you go to bed or how many hours there are until morning.
 You wake up feeling groggy and sapped of energy.
 Insomniacs often find themselves having difficulty at work and in social settings; a lack of sleep affects your mood, health, and overall quality of life.
 Luckily, if you know the causes and symptoms of insomnia, you are more likely to find a successful treatment.

 If you have insomnia, the symptoms are persistent and often easy to spot.
 They include: